-Overall, the results indicated that the Fonterra Whareroa dairy factory stormwater discharges had not significantly negatively affected macroinvertebrate communities of the unnamed tributary of the Tawhiti Stream, unnamed tributary of the Tangahoe River or the unnamed coastal stream.
+Overall, these results indicate that the Fonterra stormwater discharges may have had adverse effects on macroinvertebrate communities of the unnamed tributary of the Tawhiti Stream, while localised adverse effects were evident in the unnamed tributary of the Tāngāhoe River.
+No effects related to the discharges were evident in the unnamed coastal stream.